coskundeniz/mrfibonacci/README.md

 * Twitter account with an app registered.
 * Access token, access token secret, consumer key, and consumer secret of that app should be set as environment variable.

+Run one of the followings

+* pipenv install
 * pip install -r requirements.txt

 Usage